stephenkridel/robot-controller/README.md

 As of writing this (3/9/21), the bulk of the code is one class called Motor.
 The class is instantiated with 5 inputs:
 1) The pin number on the PCA9685 motor driver the motor object is connected to.
 2) The delay between incrementing the motor object's position when moving the motor (i.e. how much you want to slow the motor movement).
+3) The serial data character that runs the motor forward.
+4) The serial data character that runs the motor backward.
-3-5) The serial data characters that, if received, will run the motor forward, run the motor backward, or stop the motor.
+5) The serial data character that stops the motor.